 There are also ferries running to Skiathos from Volos and Agios Konstantinos on the Mainland, including vehicular ferries.

 From May to September there are frequent ferries between Skopelos, Alonissos, and Mantoudi (Evia island) and some years even Thessaloniki.

 There are also ferries from Platanias in the southern Pelion peninsula although these are more for day-trippers.

 There is a good variety of places to stay in Skiathos for people of all ages and budgets.

 One of the best hotels near Polytechnou Street is Hotel Kostis.
 It is well priced, clean and a short walk home after a big night.

 You may also like

 Santorini is the most popular destination in Greece and one of the most iconic in the world.
-The famous caldera, cave houses and sunset views are highly sought after for a reason but how do you traverse this high, rocky island with a family and make the most of...
+The famous caldera, cave houses, and sunset views are highly sought after for a reason and those premium vistas often come at premium prices.
+But it is possible to visit...